expand business internationally

 But rush into international expansion too quickly and the effort can hurt your cash flow and disrupt operations in existing markets.
 You need time to do plenty of research before you make any major decisions to avoid the headaches that often go hand in hand with international expansion.

-Here are just a few of the things you should look into first.
+Here are just a few of the things you should look into before you expand your business internationally.

 Is the New Market Ready for You?